tegorman13/Dissertation/Manuscript/manuscript.pdf.md

 ::: {#tbl-e2tab3 .cell layout-align="center" tbl-cap='Testing performance from the locations trained by constant participants and novel to varied participants.
 Locations 500 and 800 are not included as these were trained by the varied participants.
-Table presents Mean absolute deviation from the center of the target, and standard deviations in parenthesis.'}
+Table presents Mean absolute deviation from the center of the target, and standard deviations in parenthesis.' hash='manuscript_cache/pdf/tbl-e2tab3_5c5bd2849cfb030dbe95f56ec743ad54'}
 ::: {.cell-output-display}